When is Assortment Optimization Optimal?: Introduction

-Knowing that assortments are optimal under this sufficient condition allows us to capture additional distributions, such as a mixture of MNL with singleton lists (a choice model of interest as demonstrated by \citet{cao2020revenue}).
-Indeed, mixing with singleton lists would not cause our sufficient condition to be violated, since it can only \textit{lower} the conditional choice probabilities for singleton prefixes, which \textit{are contained in} all other prefixes that end with the same item.
-Our sufficient condition also allows us to capture Tversky's Elimination by Aspects model, and special cases of Nested Logit with a small number of items, two other models not captured by a Markov Chain alone.
-These results can be found in \textbf{\Cref{sec:assortment}}.
-In fact, to our knowledge our paper is the first to show that a Nested Logit choice model cannot be captured by any Markov Chain.
+Knowing that assortments are optimal under this sufficient condition allows us to capture additional distributions, such as a mixture of MNL with singleton lists (a choice model of interest as demonstrated by \citet{cao2020revenue}), Tversky's Elimination by Aspects model \citep{tversky1972elimination}, and special cases of Nested Logit with a small number of items.
+Details can be found in \textbf{\Cref{sec:assortment}}.
+We emphasize that none of these distributions could have been captured by a Markov Chain alone, as illustrated in \Cref{fig:hierarchy}.
+In fact, to our knowledge our paper is the first\footnote{ It has been pointed out to us that this result was concurrently derived by \citet{li2022non}, who also present further bounds on the inapproximability of Nested Logit using Markov Chain, and vice versa. } to show that a Nested Logit choice model cannot be captured by any Markov Chain.
 Given this fact, our sufficient condition could also be of general interest, since it unifies (at least for a small number of items) these two choice models that have been studied frequently but disparately.

-Finally, we investigate the power that lotteries can have over assortments when our sufficient condition does not hold.
-First, we show in \textbf{\Cref{sec:budgetAdditive}} that a simple subclass of lotteries dubbed \textit{budget-additive mechanisms}, which includes both assortments and top-$k$ lotteries, can outperform assortments by a factor of at most $e\approx2.71$.
+Finally, we investigate the power that mechanisms can have over assortments for general list distributions.
+First, we show in \textbf{\Cref{sec:budgetAdditive}} that a simple subclass of mechanisms defined by \textit{budget-additive} submodular functions, which captures all the examples of lotteries given so far, can outperform assortments by a factor of at most $e\approx2.71$.
 In other words, assortments are \textit{approximately} optimal if we only compare against simple lotteries.
-We show in \textbf{\Cref{sec:bdedListLength}} that assortments are also approximately optimal if customers are ``picky'', having \textit{short lists} like in the model of \citet{feldman2019assortment}.
-In stark contrast though, we show in \textbf{\Cref{sec:generalDistNegResult}} that assortments can be suboptimal by an unbounded factor without any restrictions on the lottery or list length.
-In passing, we also show in \textbf{\Cref{sec:tighterLP}} that our mechanism design formulation provides a Linear Programming (LP) relaxation for assortment optimization that is tighter than the state-of-the-art from \citet{bertsimas2019exact}.
-This has implications for computing the optimal assortment.
+We also provide a lower bound of $e/2$ for this factor.
+We show in \textbf{\Cref{sec:bdedListLength}} that assortments are also approximately optimal if customers are ``picky'', having \textit{short lists} as in the model of \citet{feldman2019assortment}.
+In stark contrast, we show in \textbf{\Cref{sec:generalDistNegResult}} that assortments can be \textit{suboptimal by an unbounded factor}, without any restrictions on the lottery or list length.
+Finally, we show in \textbf{\Cref{sec:tighterLP}} that our mechanism design problem provides a Linear Programming (LP) relaxation tighter than the state-of-the-art from \citet{bertsimas2019exact}, which is useful for computing optimal assortments.